input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

    The settings that are used here indicate that the transaction should be processed before slot 500,000 and  that it will cost no more than 1 Ada to submit (a safe value for a simple transaction on the Testnet).
 You must pay this (small) fee every time you successfully process a transaction on the Cardano Blockchain.
 It will be distributed as part of the pool rewards.
 The source of this fee is encoded in the transaction as a UTxO.
 We are now ready to sign the transaction and submit it to the chain.

-4. Generate a signing key, txsign.

-        cardano-cli keygen …

-   Sign your transaction in txbody using the signing key for *myaddr*:
+4. Sign your transaction in txbody using the signing key for *myaddr* (created in Excercise 1) :

         cardano-cli shelley transaction sign \
             --tx-body-file txbody \
             --signing-key-file txsign \
-            --network-magic … \
+            --testnet-magic … \
             --tx-body-file txbody

    You will need to give the correct Network Magic Id for the Testnet, as supplied by IOHK in the Genesis file (e.g. 42).